drichards188/gojenga/README.md

 ## **What this project does**<br>
 This project creates a http server.
 The server handles a REST API.
 Users can create accounts, make deposits and payments to other users.
 They can also see their account information and balance as well as delete their account.
 The storage solution is dynamoDB on AWS.
 I'm working on converting the hashing functionality from mongo to dynamo.
+Transactions will flow at top speed and only log with a hashed ledger, so it is not a bottleneck

 ## **Design Decisions**<br>
 Golang was selected for duck type interfaces, channels and context propagation.